 - Customer Master Data & Contract Management

 - Invoice, Collections, & Cash Application

 Recognizing the need to enhance their performance measurement capabilities in the O2C area, a project team was formed, with its overall guiding principles for metrics being that they are consistent, easily measurable, business-impact driven, and actionable.
 While the entire project took several months to complete, there were four distinct phases or “maturity levels” that were key milestones, with several weeks or months between them before any additional changes were made to allow for stability and enhancement.
 Below are the various maturity levels and their implementation time.

 - Identified KPIs and KRIs

-- Productivity, quality, customer satisfaction, HMM, value measurement defined
+- Productivity, quality, customer satisfaction, HMM, and value measurement defined

 - Process metrics aligned to stakeholder expectations